linode/docs/docs/products/platform/accounts/guides/service-transfers/index.md

 {{< note >}}
 Only users with full account access can use Service Transfers.
 To adjust user permissions, see our [Set User Permissions](/docs/products/platform/accounts/guides/user-permissions/) guide.
 Users with full account access can view and interact with all of the transfers associated with the account, regardless of which user created or accepted the transfer.
+{{< /note >}}

+{{< note type="warning">}}
-A transfer fails if the receiving account already has a Linode with the same label as the Linode being transferred.
-For example, this happens if you used the default label for the Linode when you created it.
-To ensure that the transfer is successful change the label of the Linode that you are transferring.
+Each Compute Instance that you wish to transfer must have a unique label that is not used for any other instances on the receiving account.
+If the label is not unique, the transfer will fail.
+As an example, this commonly happens when the default label has been used.
+To ensure that the transfer is successful, verify that the label of the Compute Instance you are transferring is unique on the receiving account.
 {{< /note >}}

 ## Sending Linode Services